jayacotton/find/README.md

 I should point out that user does not perminetly change the user number, unless find crashes somehow.
 So if find gets a grose error, you my need to say  c:user 0 or somesuch.

+Find assumes user 0 unless told otherwise.
+This can be an issue for say user 4.
+A find to locat user 4 files started as user 4 will find files for user 0 unless you specify user 4 in your command.

 Usage:

 ```